versedDA/All-Training/README.md

 # All-Training
-all training (tryhackme has its own repository) im doing to learn the field of cyber security
+Timeline of training of my Cybersecurity journey

 ---------------------